-The table has 3,333 records (such as customers, phone numbers; 1 record = 1 phone number), and each customer has 20 attributes (such as day calls, account length and international plan) and 1 label column “Churn” (
+The table has 1,000,000 records (such as customers, phone numbers; 1 record = 1 phone number), and each profile has 20 attributes (such as day calls, account length and international plan) and 1 label column “Churn” (

-The goal is to create a predictive model that finds out “customers who are likely to churn in near future.”
+The goal is to create a predictive model that determines the customers who are likely to churn in near future.

-First, create an audience based on the data.
-Because the data is quite simple, you can create an audience by directly using the table as a master table:
+- Create a master segment based on the data.
+Because the data is quite simple, you can create a master segment by directly using the table as a master table:

-In reality, real data could be more messy, and therefore you might need to preprocess your data to create a reasonable audience with informative attributes.
+In reality, you might need to preprocess your data to create a reasonable master segment with informative attributes.

-Step 2.
-Create batch segments which represent your “goal”
+Create batch segments which represent the churn behavior

-Next, as described in overview, define batch segments representing what you want, churn prediction.
+Define batch segments representing a churn prediction.
 In this example, the goal is to put predictive scores to customers who have not churned yet.
-The separation between population, positive samples and scoring target can be illustrated as follows:
+See Predicting Customer Behavior.
+The separation between population, positive samples, and scoring target can be illustrated as follows:

-- A predictive model is built based on the full customer set, and the model represents characteristics of customers who are in the positive samples segment.
+- A predictive model is built based on the full master segment, and the model represents characteristics of customers (profiles in the set) who are in the positive samples segment.

 - In a scoring step, only active customers get a predictive score according to their possibility of future churn.

-Choosing a subset of attributes is a part of feature engineering in the context of machine learning, and data scientists generally spend significant amount of time to find an appropriate feature set.
+Choosing a subset of attributes is a part of feature engineering in the context of machine learning.
+Data scientists generally spend significant amounts of time to find an appropriate feature set.

-In contrast, in order to allow non-experts to choose reasonable attributes, you can use the feature guess function.
-When you click Guess Columns in the configuration view, you see a suggested set of attributes (for example, columns) that you can use to make a reasonable prediction on your audience and segments.
-How Feature Guess Works describes the detail of this functionality.
+To allow non-experts to choose reasonable attributes, you can use Treasure Data's feature guess function.
+Click Suggest Predictive Features to see a suggested set of attributes that you can use to make a reasonable prediction on your profile set and segments.
+See How Feature Guess Works.

-Selected columns are categorized into following three types:
+Selected columns are categorized into the following types: